Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the file *selenium-java-client-driver.jar*
-* Open your desired java IDE (Eclipse, IntelliJ, Netweaver, etc.)
+* Open your desired java IDE (Eclipse, NetBeans, IntelliJ, Netweaver, etc.)
 * Create a new project
+* Add the selenium-java-client-driver.jar files to your project as references.
 * Add to your project classpath the file *selenium-java-client-driver.jar*
+* From Selenium-IDE, export a script to a Java fileand include in your Java
-* Write your Selenium test in Java
+  project, or write your Selenium test in Java using the selenium-java-client API.
 * Run Selenium server from console
 * Execute your test from the IDE

-For more on java client driver configuration with java ide look at
+For specific details on java test project configuration see the Appendix sections
 :ref:`Configuring Selenium-RC With Eclipse <configuring-selenium-RC-eclipse-reference>`
 and
 :ref:`Configuring Selenium-RC With Intellij <configuring-selenium-RC-Intellij-reference>`.